oddbird/sliiides/content/css-next/css-cafe.md

   script: |
     But size-containment is…
     bad in most cases.
-    It's just not possible to build all our containers with explicit widths and heights!
+    It's just not possible to build all our layouts with explicit width and height!

+- pen: Rad
+  id: BaWrzqd
+  script: |
-    We usually need one axis to be fluid, so that extra content has somewhere to go.
+    We need one axis to be fluid,
+    and respond to content,
+    so that we don't create accidental overflow.

 - pre: We need
   title: |